Campfire Bears

 After finishing camp breakfast, Grampa and Ari Rae love to go on fun hikes.

-Grampa teaches Ari Rae the names of all the trees in the forest.
+Grampa teaches Ari Rae the names of all the different trees in the forest.

-After long morning camp hikes learning the names of the trees, Ari Rae likes eating yummy hotdogs with ketchup for lunch.
+After long morning hikes learning the names of the trees, Ari Rae likes eating Grampa’s yummy camp hotdogs for lunch.

-Grampa roasts them right over the campfire for her on a special hotdog cooking stick that he cut.
+Grampa roasts them right over the campfire on a special hotdog cooking stick that he cut.

-One day Ari Rae got ready to eat the yummy campfire roasted hotdog that Grampa had just cooked her for lunch when she gasped in surprise.
+One day Ari Rae got ready to eat one of Grampa’s yummy campfire roasted hotdogs when she gasped in surprise.

 “Oh my, Grampa.
 Look!”